- Overview of R

 There are a few principal functions reading data into R.

-, for saving an arbitrary number of R objects in binary format (possibly compressed) to a filesThere are many R packages that have been developed to read in all kinds of other datasets (e.g., the readr
+write.table, for writing tabular data to text files (i.e. CSV) or connectionswriteLines, for writing character data line-by-line to a file or connectiondump, for dumping a textual representation of multiple R objectsdput, for outputting a textual representation of an R objectsave, for saving an arbitrary number of R objects in binary format (possibly compressed) to a filesThere are many R packages that have been developed to read in all kinds of other datasets (e.g., the readr package).

 There are three operators that can be used to extract subsets of R objects.

-operator is used to extract elements of a list or data frame by literal name.
-Its semantics are similar to that of [[
+The $ operator is used to extract elements of a list or data frame by literal name.
+Its semantics are similar to that of [[.

 x[1:4] ## [1] "a" "b" "c" "c" x[c(1, 3, 4)] ## [1] "a" "c" "c" x[x > 2] ## [1] "a" "b" "c" "c" "d" "a"